-All directors each received \$750 for each meeting of the Board of Directors attended during the year ended December 31, 1998.
+Each director of the Company receives (i) a fee of \$750 for each meeting of the Board of Directors attended, and (ii) a fee of \$500 for each meeting in which such director participates by telephone.
 No additional amounts are paid to directors for committee participation or special assignments.
 The Board of Directors may modify such compensation in the future.
 Both employee and non-employee directors are eligible to receive grants of stock options.